 Nexcess offers high-performance hosting optimized for WordPress and other modern content management systems.
 With over two decades of providing the best managed hosting for mission-critical websites, Nexcess combines the power of open source software and award-winning support to create a unique hosting experience.

 Leverage unrivaled performance and enterprise-grade security with a lightning-fast content delivery network included with all hosting plans.
-With more than twenty points of presence around the globe, the Nexcess Edge Content Delivery Network ensures great page load times employing cutting-edge technology configured out of the box.
+With more than 280 points of presence around the globe, the Nexcess Edge Content Delivery Network powered by Cloudflare ensures great page load times employing cutting-edge technology configured out of the box.

 Check out our plans to get started today.